Mudlet/Mudlet/README.md

 ## Powerful Scripting

 Mudlet features a scripting framework using [Lua](https://www.lua.org/) – a small, fast and efficient scripting language.
-This allows Mudlet to leverage the existing community and large ecosystem of existing packages for Lua without th many drawbacks of creating a Mudlet specific scripting language.
+This allows Mudlet to leverage the existing community and large ecosystem of existing packages for Lua without the many drawbacks of creating a Mudlet specific scripting language.
 Best of all, the Lua API is seamlessly integrated in Mudlet and shared by all aliases, triggers, scripts, keybindings, buttons and other Mudlet components.

 ## Cross-Platform love